apache/spark/docs/apache-airflow-providers-amazon/operators/emr_eks.rst

 Purpose
 """""""

 The ``EMRContainerOperator`` will submit a new job to an EMR on EKS virtual cluster and wait for the job to complete.
-The example job below calculates the mathematical constant ``Pi``, and monitors the progress with ``EMRContainerSensor``.
+The example job below calculates the mathematical constant ``Pi``, and monitors the progress with ``EmrContainerSensor``.
 In a production job, you would usually refer to a Spark script on Amazon S3.

 Job configuration
 """""""""""""""""